byronbytes/Tasks/.github/ISSUE_TEMPLATE/suggestion.md

 ---

-# List of Suggestions
-List your suggestions below.

--
--
--
+# Suggestion Summary
+Give a clear and simple sentence of the suggestion you want to add.

-## Reason for Improvement
+## Reason for Addition
-Please give us reasons why we should imploment these.
+Give a reason why we should add this suggestion to Tasks.

--
--
--

-## Are these related to an issue / PR?
+## Are these related to an issue?
-If it is related, please paste the issue or PR that is related.
+If it is related, please paste the issue that is related.

 Link to Issue (If applicable):